mockoon/mockoon.com/content/docs/v1.9.0/cors.md

 icon: shuffle
 meta:
   title: Automatic handling of CORS preflight OPTIONS requests
-  description: Front and mock API are not on the same domain?
-Handle preflight requests automatically with Mockoon
+  description: Front-end application and your JSON mock API are not on the same domain?
+Handle preflight OPTIONS requests automatically with Mockoon
 ---

 # CORS